ski-freak/quartz/content/notes/Navigation/Trackmania Resources.md

   - navigation
 ---

-- [Sorted Trackmania Item Set](https://github.com/ski-freak/TrackmaniaItemsSorted) - I maintain a sorted collection of custom Trackmania blocks and items on github
+- [Sorted Trackmania Item Set](https://github.com/ski-freak/TrackmaniaItemsSorted) - I maintain a sorted collection of custom Trackmania blocks and items on github.
+This has basically all the (route) custom items people use (very few scenery items).
 - [[TM Replay Render Settings]] - Information for rendering replays properly.

 ## TM Transition Bank
 Just a collection of images of interesting transitions and jumps.
 Should be pretty useful since it seems that a lot of transitions seem to get forgotten and almost never used while a few are very common and used all the time.